Mohsen-Bazmi/react-next/README.md

 ```
 And type `prisma` when it asks you for the password.

+## How to apply the migrations
+The next step is to apply the migraions.

+Run `npx prisma migrate dev`.

 ## How to run the app

 Run the following command in the project's [root path](./) to start the development server.